 Parents need to be aware that once they arrive to collect their children, responsibility for their children's safety and behaviour lies upon them.
-Rules apply within the nursery.
-Parents need to appreciate that these need to remain with standing and that staff still need to ensure the safety and control over other children in their care awaiting collection.
-Therefore, parents will be made aware of the health and safety policy, e.g. closing gates, doors, no mobile phones, not taking their child into the toilets until a member of staff has checked that no other children are using the facilities etc.
+Rules apply within the facility, therefore parents need to appreciate these need to remain with standing and that staff still need to gain safety and control over other children in their care awaiting collection.
+Therefore, a copy of the health and safety policy is supplied for parents to gain awareness of safety and security (closing gates, doors etc).